Some teens feel embarrassed when their parents split up.

 A:

-Couples who have not been married don't have to get a divorce, because there is no marriage to end.
-But they may still be going to court to decide on parenting time and dividing property.
+Parents who never married or chose to live together without getting married—don't have to get a divorce, because there is no marriage to end.
+But they do need to decide what will happen to their children and how they will divide their property.